apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/differences.md

   it falls back on the node name in case the ID property is missing.
 * Node Name: The name of the authorizable node is generated based on a configurable implementation of the `AuthorizableNodeName` interface.
 Default: ID as name hint.
+  See section [Authorizable Node Name Generation](authorizablenodename.html) for details.

 #### User